CMSgov/design-system/rfcs/2021-11-22-design-tokens.md

 > Design tokens are all the values needed to construct and maintain a design system — spacing, color, typography, object styles, animation, etc. — represented as data.
 These can represent anything defined by design: a color as a RGB value, an opacity as a number, an animation ease as Bezier coordinates.
 They’re used in place of hard-coded values in order to ensure flexibility and unity across all product experiences. - [Adobe Spectrum](https://spectrum.adobe.com/page/design-tokens/)

-Design tokens can be packaged from the atomic level to the application level by utilizing them in a dependency tree where one value inherits a value from the trunk above it.
+Design tokens can be packaged from the atomic level (single key:pair values) to the application level (hierarchies and groups of key:pair values) by utilizing them in a dependency tree where one value inherits a value from the trunk above it.

 A design token solution is needed in which: